-Heights in its adopted Wasatch Boulevard Master Plan, goals such as a connected network of paths and trails for transportation and recreation and a balance of livability, roadway capacity, and sustainable canyon access (City of Cottonwood Heights 2019).
+UDOT also considered the goals put forward by Cottonwood Heights City in its adopted Wasatch Boulevard Master Plan (Cottonwood Heights City 2019), goals such as a connected network of paths and trails for transportation and recreation and a balance of livability, roadway capacity, and sustainable canyon access.
 These goals are a secondary objective of the project that UDOT used to develop and refine the project alternatives for this segment of S.R.
 210, not to eliminate alternatives from consideration.